Best Places to Visit in Saudi Arabia

 One of the city’s most notable landmarks is Shubra Palace, a historic structure-turned-museum that showcases the best of Taif’s regional heritage.
 Exploring the museum gives visitors a glimpse into the city’s unique cultural background and architectural prowess.

-When in Taif, make sure to try the traditional dish, Haggis – a unique delicacy made with sheep offal, carefully seasoned and cooked to perfection.
+In Taif, try the traditional dish, Haggis – a unique delicacy made with sheep offal, carefully seasoned and cooked to perfection.

-For a deep dive into Taif's cultural scene, attend the Rose Festival held each year.
-Visitors can witness the age-old practice of extracting rose water, and experience the captivating aroma of millions of roses that envelop the city during the festival.
+To dive deeply into Taif’s cultural scene, attend the Rose Festival each year.
+Visitors can witness the age-old practice of extracting rose water and experience the captivating aroma of millions of roses that envelop the city during the festival.

 Saudi Arabian Culture and Heritage Sites